jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 *outputs*.
 When the user runs a cell, the kernel reads and executes the input and generates outputs.
 The notebook then displays the cell's output.
-The term *output* describes one of possibly multiple results of running a cell.
-The term "all output" is ambiguous; it could refer either to all outputs of one cell or to all outputs of all cells.
-The term *cell output* describes the collective output of one cell.
-Use *all cell outputs* to describe all outputs from all cells.
+The term *output* describes one of possibly multiple results of running a cell. *Cell output* describes the collective output of one cell.
+Use *outputs of all cells* to describe all outputs from all cells.

 Command Names
 """""""""""""